 And then?
 It’s ready to be bottled in a food grade container!

-Step 9: Storing Your Old Fashioned Raspberry Vinegar
+Step 9: Store Your Old Fashioned Raspberry Vinegar

 Always use food-grade containers for storing your vinegar.
 Jars, glass bottles and jugs are my favorites!
 Whatever you choose to use, make sure you seal things up (to stop evaporation) and that you also avoid using tin or metal lids.